 I want you to search “business leader” right now.
 What do you see?
 Is it predominantly pictures of men or women?
 With women being the majority of the public relations industry, it is shocking to believe that men hold the majority of the higher positions.
 Why are there so many men as CEOs rather than women?
-It’s not that these corporations can not find qualified females for the position, rather it is the lack of trying to diversify within the company.
-There are no female CEOs in the top ten PR agencies but in general there is a lack of women CEOs.
+It’s not that these corporations can’t find qualified females for the position, rather it is the lack of trying to diversify within the company.
+There are no female CEOs in the top ten PR agencies but there is a lack of women CEOs across all industries.
 Only 12 of the Fortune 500 companies are run by women.

 “There are still people who don’t think a woman can do the job as well as a man, no question,” says Di Maria, VP of corporate public relations and advertising at GE Capital.
 “Women just have to go in and steamroll over them.”

 Corporations that lack diversity, especially gender, lack integrity.
 This is the 21st century why is this still an issue?
 There are women highly-qualified for these positions, more than ever before.
 Now I understand that men are considered underrepresented in PR but it is this industry that is leading the next generation to equality in the workforce.